yichunzhao/aircraft/README.md

 @Validated implements a proxy pattern that wraps the proxied data model.
 However, it introduces proxy behaviours.
 It may be not a good practice to @Validated data model.

-@Validated can be applied on the class level and combined with contrain annotations(@min,@max etc) on the method arguments(primitieve type), or @valid with a complex data type.
+@Validated can be applied on the class level and combined with contrain annotations(@min,@max etc) on the method arguments(primitieve type), or @valid with a complex data type(a nested data model).

 ## Spring-boot-configuration-processor